HonkaROO/NOX-Backend/docs/AUTHENTICATION_CONTROLLER.md

 - `500 Internal Server Error` - Server error

 **Validation Rules:**
-- FirstName and LastName are optional fields
+- FirstName, LastName, Phone, and Address are optional fields
 - Only provided fields will be updated
 - Empty strings will not update a field
+- Phone must be a valid phone number format (optional validation via `[Phone]` attribute)
+- Address max length: 255 characters

 ---